 The Impossible is a Spanish production that reunites the principal crew-members of the acclaimed film The Orphanage (2007).
 It is based on the true story of the Belón family and their struggle to survive during the tsunami.
 The words “true story” linger longer than the others.
-Unworldly sounds play over the images, and continue throughout the film.
+Unworldly sounds play over the images and continue throughout the film.
 It is unfair to call these sounds unworldly, as they are the sounds of the world we inhabit.
-They are not sinister, or of impending doom.
+They are not sinister or of impending doom.
 They are of a fate that constantly surrounds us.
-This story could have easily been about a family that survives a plane crash, or family that survives a terminal illness, or a family that some how pulls together to survive a bout of terrible food poisoning.
+This story could have easily been about a family that survives a plane crash, or family that survives a terminal illness, or a family that somehow pulls together to survive a bout of terrible food poisoning.
 I don’t mean to be slight, but the idea here is that life is momentary, life is fleeting, and we should all be thankful when it doesn’t end, no matter the how.

-The family in question is British (presumably for the purpose of international marketing) and we know a little about their background.
+The family in question is British (presumably for the purpose of international marketing), and we know a little about their background.
 Maria (Naomi Watts) is a doctor who has taken some time off to raise their three children, Lucas (Tom Holland), Thomas (Samuel Joslin), and Simon (Oaklee Pendergast).
 Henry (Ewan McGregor) has them all stationed in Japan for his job, but maybe a change and a move might be in their future.
-The kids don’t get along as well as Maria, or any Mother, wishes they would.
+The kids don’t get along as well as Maria, or any mother, wishes they would.
 Maria and Henry love each other, but there is a glimpse that maybe Maria is bored and unhappy with the situation.
-None of this matter the second a wall of water and debris crashes over their resort.
-Everything seems so important, so necessary, and then tragedy strikes, and suddenly nothing outside of survival is worth a second though.
+None of this matters the second a wall of water and debris crashes over their resort.
+Everything seems so important, so necessary, and then tragedy strikes, and suddenly nothing outside of survival is worth a second thought.

 The Impossible is one of the best films from last year.
 It holds remarkable power and is something to be reckoned with.
 It has been two days since I have seen the film, and certain images still haunt me and send shivers down my spine.
 Thinking of the events in the film, I am reminded of a book I read several years ago, When Bad Things Happen to Good People, by Harold S. Kushner.
 In this excellent book on coping with loss and tragedy, the good Rabbi differentiates between an Act of God and an Act of Nature.
-The tsunami is an Act of Nature, and Nature is entirely indifferent to the plight of Man.
+The tsunami is an Act of Nature, and nature is entirely indifferent to the plight of man.
 However, there is still grace to be found within such tragedy.
-There is a moment that will no doubt go on to define the film, and it is an image of bodies sinking in the water, as one, Maria, rises to the surface.
+There is a moment that will no doubt go on to define the film, and it is an image of bodies sinking in the water as one, Maria, rises to the surface.
 Her hand splits the surface, she comes up gasping for air, and she will survive.
 She will find her son, she will be reunited with her husband and two other sons, and all five of them will leave Thailand and carry on.
 As the plane departs, Maria turns her head to the window and weeps.
 Outside she can see the wreckage of the tsunami, the carnage, and the bodies of those who did not survive.